Johannes Manthey

-Johannes "Hans" Manthey (born 8 March 1914) is a former football player turned manager.
+Johannes "Hans" Manthey (born 8 March 1914, date of death unknown) was a German football player turned manager.
 He played in pre–World War II Germany, as well as in the Bizone and East Germany.
 He later managed clubs in the DDR-Oberliga.

 Career

 As player

 Manthey had his greatest success in Dessau.
 His first senior matches came when he was just 17 years old, playing for Meidericher SV in the Bezirksklasse Niederrhein.
 For the 1932-33 season Manthey joined the Bezirksliga side SV Schwarz-Weiß Westende Hamborn where he stayed until 1936.
 He then left the Rhine area and joined SV Dessau 05, competing in the Gauliga Mitte, one of then 16 top flight leagues.
 He won the Gauliga championship six times, qualifying for the German championship play-offs.
 Manthey played in 17 of the 22 championship play-off matches, establishing himself as a midfielder.
 His last match in the German championship came on 16 April 1944, when Dessau lost at home 2-3 after extra time to Holstein Kiel.

 After World War II, Dessau 05 was disbanded and replaced by a new club which changed names frequently.
 Manthey played for this new club, then called Sport-Union Dessau, until 1947 when he left for Werder Bremen.
 After staying in Bremen for half a year, he returned to Dessau and re-joined his club.
 After another short stint at Bremen, Manthey finally settled in Dessau and became player-manager of SG Dessau-Nord, which was renamed BSG Waggonbau Dessau in 1949.